 A power cut could be due to a widespread outage, or a localised fault at your place.
 The first thing to do is to contact either your network company or us to report your power outage.

-If you’re with one of the network companies below, contact them directly.
+If you’re with one of the network companies below and their phone number is listed, contact them directly.

 Rest of North Island

 If power lines are down or you see other dangers, keep well clear.
 Treat all electrical lines and wires as if they are live and deadly.

 Tell your network company immediately.
 If you can’t reach them, call us on 0800 496 496

 During a power cut, do these things to reduce risk:

 unplug sensitive electrical equipment like computers

 Use your backup plan if your health depends on your power supply